reside-ic/reside-ic.github.io/content/blog/debugging-valgrind-gdb.md

 }
 ```

 This will crash deterministically on the 18th iteration through the loop.
-Once we could reliable reproduce the error, we could see from valgrind where the error was coming from (running the script above with `R -d valgrind -f script.R`):
+Once we could reliably reproduce the error, we could see from valgrind where the error was coming from (running the script above with `R -d valgrind -f script.R`):

 ```
 ==70753==    at 0x14387DAB: void dust::filter::resample_weight<float>(std::vector<float, std::allocator<float> >::const_iterator, unsigned long, float, unsigned long, __gnu_cxx::__normal_iterator<unsigned long*, std::vector<unsigned long, std::allocator<unsigned long> > >) (filter_tools.hpp:20)